robertkocsis/adventofcode/README.md

-This repository contains my solutions for the 2022 advent of code
+This repository contains my solutions for the advent of code series